+You may be wondering how to relieve sinus pressure.
 For sinus pressure relief that lasts for hours, try keeping a humidifier on in your bedroom or other rooms where you spend a lot of time.
 Dry air can irritate your sinuses, but keeping air moist can help reduce congestion.
 Inhaling steam two to four times a day may help, too.
 Sit in the bathroom with the door closed and the shower running.
 Make sure the water is hot.

 The air you breathe could be making your sinuses ache, depending on what that air is carrying.
 Avoid cigarette smoke and fumes from

 With a world full of industrial chemicals and people who smoke, how can you keep your sinus problems at bay?
 Here are a couple of tips: